Ball Obsessed Dog Breeds for Flyball UK

 Start with Ball Drive

 If your dog does not light up at the sight of a ball, put flyball-specific training on hold.
-Focus on tug games, chase recalls, and making the ball the most exciting thing in the room.
-Once they cannot resist it, progress to short retrieves.
+Focus on tug games, chase recalls and making the ball valuable before you ask for speed.
+If your dog is already ball obsessed, keep the games short, reward the return and protect their body from endless fetch.

 Teach the Box Turn Early